Ovid/pyqt6-rich-text-editor/README.md

+# Megasolid Code — A rich text code editor in PySide6

+* syntax highlighting for: zig, c3, and python
+* insert: images, tables, and blender files

 # Megasolid Idiom — A rich text editor in PySide6

 Python GUIs has a great example of [a rich-text editor in